hzi-bifo/SDplots/Software/README.md

 ## SD Plots on Linux
 ### 1) Requirements

-The software image runs on Docker.
+The software runs on Docker.
 Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
 It is available for a number of Linux distributions like Ubuntu, Debian or Fedora.

 1. **Install Docker**, if it is not already installed on your machine.
 Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
 Please follow the instructions on the respective download page.

 ### 2) Input Data
-1. **Create a folder called *sdplots*,** or, if you've run the pipeline before, you can re-use the old sdplots-folder.
+1. **Create a folder called *sdplots*,** or, if you've run the pipeline before, you can re-use the old *sdplots*-folder.
 It does not matter where this folder is located on your machine, but it must be named *sdplots*.
-The docker image will mount this folder to access the data that is located in there.
+The docker container will mount this folder to access the data that is located in there.
-2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where [PREFIX] can be any character sequence.
+2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where *[PREFIX]* can be any character sequence.
 If you want to provide the amino acid sequences along with the nucleotide sequences, also create a second file called *[PREFIX]_aa.fa* and place it in the *sdplots*-folder as well.
 The prefix must be the same!
 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored by the pipeline.
-> Identifiers in the cds file must match the identifiers for the respective aa-sequence in the aa file.
+> Identifiers in the cds-file must match the identifiers for the respective aa-sequence in the aa-file.
-> For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa").
+> For a reference file of how *[PREFIX]_cds.fa* should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa").

 ### 3) Running the Pipeline
-1. To run the SD plot pipeline, open your terminal and insert:
+1. To run the SDplots pipeline, **open your terminal and insert** :

 	$docker run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]

-2. To customize your pipeline-deployment, you can append the following to the run-command:
+2. To **customize your pipeline-deployment**, you can append the following to the run-command:
 >

 	-i, --i   : name of input files, must be set